Q: How do I get information and application forms?

 A: There is no set answer to this question, as the pace of each person’s progress depends on how many courses that individual takes in a given semester.
 Given the requirement of ten courses, and the maximum limit of three courses per term, two to two and a half years is a reasonable expectation.
 Some take longer because of their part-time status or personal reasons.
 Some take graduate seminars in the summer to accelerate the process.

-Q: Once admitted, can I transfer into the program graduate credits taken elsewhere or taken at UMB as a non-matriculated student?
+Q: Once admitted, can I transfer into the program graduate credits taken elsewhere or taken at UMass Boston as a non-matriculated student?

 Q: How much does your program cost?